fredakilla/GPlay3D-deps/README.md

-GamePlay-deps
+GPlay3D-deps
 =============

-External dependencies for GamePlay 3D framework.
+External dependencies for GPlay3D framework.

-We are using CMake to create a single, consistent way of compiling all the libraries that GamePlay uses.
+We are using CMake to create a single, consistent way of compiling all the libraries that GPlay3D uses.
 CMake with toolchain files are used to support cross-compiling.

 | Host     | Target Platform             | Target Arch